 Net unrealized appreciation (NUA).
-Normally, NUA in employer securities received as part of a lump-sum distribution
+Normally, NUA in employer securities received as part of a lump-sum distribution is not taxable until the securities are sold.
+However, you can elect to include NUA in taxable income in the year received.

 The total amount to report as NUA should be shown in Form 1099-R, box 6.
 Part of the amount in box 6 will qualify for capital gain treatment if there is an amount in Form 1099-R, box 3.
 To figure the total amount subject to capital gain treatment including the NUA, complete the NUA Worksheet on this page.